Cycling74/rnbo.example.daisy/README.md

 was to deal with memory - if you are a Daisy dev and think there are better ways to handle this, we would be really happy if you would reach out to us

+## Export

+RNBO C++ Source Code Export generated files need to go into the _export_ directory.
+Be aware that you need to use the "Minimal Export" feature introduced on the bare_metal branch to generate code that works with this example.

+Consider using a fixed vector size that matches the one set in the example (currently 64 samples, but feel free to change it to your needs) for your export.

 ## Usage - Command Line

 before you can get started you have to build libDaisy